umbraco/UmbracoDocs/10/umbraco-deploy/getting-started/cicd-pipeline/ci-cd-github-actions.md

 We can now go ahead and commit the configured YAML file and push up all the files to the repository.

-Go to Github where you will now be able to see that the CI/CD build has started running:
+Go to GitHub where you will now be able to see that the CI/CD build has started running:

 ![Deployment build started](../../../../10/umbraco-deploy/installing-deploy/images/Deploying-meta-data.png)